mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 To deepen our understanding, this section will select some of these elements for closer evaluation in a computing context.

-- Student Voice and Choice - giving students choice over the contents of their project increases their engagement and participation in open discussions about project direction builds student autonomy

 It is noticeable that while there are chances for student experimentation, this process is very far from what some people would call pure discovery learning.
 Building the ability as a teacher to switch between students operating freely and being guided in revision and critique is often unfamiliar to teachers.
 Having resources to help this process is vital.